cryptexfinance/website/src/pages/blog/2022-07-01-cryptex-finance-ctx-’s-rss-feed-integrated-with-crypto-com-price-page.md

 Cryptex is laser-focused on building innovative, open-source financial products for the global Crypto community.
 Using Ethereum’s smart contract system, Cryptex is able to build decentralized synthetics such as Total Market Cap Index Token and many more others soon to come.
 Pairing real-world data supplied on the Ethereum blockchain alongside collateralized backings for generating innovative new tokens, we’re introducing DeFi products that were previously not possible without a centralized custodian or manager.
 Now, Cryptex Finance is providing the framework for decentralized financial products that offer exposure to more than just BTC, ETH, and other DeFi tokens.

-You can keep up with Cryptex on \[Twitter]([http://www.twitter.com/cryptexfinance](http://www.twitter.com/cryptexfinance "http\://www.twitter.com/cryptexfinance")), \[Telegram]([https://t.me/cryptexfinance](https://t.me/cryptexfinance "https\://t.me/cryptexfinance")), and \[Discord]([https://discord.com/invite/cryptex](https://discord.com/invite/cryptex "https\://discord.com/invite/cryptex")).
-You can access the technical documentation, whitepaper, and Quantstamp audit by visiting the \[Cryptex website]([https://cryptex.finance/](https://cryptex.finance/ "https\://cryptex.finance/"))
+You can keep up with Cryptex on [Twitter](http://www.twitter.com/cryptexfinance), [Telegram](https://t.me/cryptexfinance), and [Discord](https://discord.com/invite/cryptex).
+You can access the technical documentation, whitepaper, and Quantstamp audit by visiting the [Cryptex website](https://cryptex.finance/).

 ## **About Crypto.com**

 Founded in 2016, Crypto.com has grown into a full-fledged and well-known international cryptocurrency hub in just a few short years.
-Its crypto ecosystem consists of the \[Crypto.com App,]([https://crypto.com/app](https://crypto.com/app "https\://crypto.com/app")) \[Crypto.com Exchange]([https://crypto.com/exchange](https://crypto.com/exchange "https\://crypto.com/exchange")), \[Crypto.com DeFi Wallet]([https://crypto.com/defi-wallet](https://crypto.com/defi-wallet "https\://crypto.com/defi-wallet")), \[DeFi Swap]([https://crypto.com/defi/swap](https://crypto.com/defi/swap "https\://crypto.com/defi/swap")), \[Crypto.com Visa Cards,]([https://crypto.com/cards](https://crypto.com/cards "https\://crypto.com/cards")) \[Crypto Earn,]([https://crypto.com/defi-wallet#earn](https://crypto.com/defi-wallet#earn "https\://crypto.com/defi-wallet#earn")) \[Crypto Credit]([https://crypto.com/credit](https://crypto.com/credit "https\://crypto.com/credit")), \[Price Page]([https://crypto.com/price/](https://crypto.com/price/ "https\://crypto.com/price/")), \[NFT marketplace]([https://crypto.com/nft/marketplace](https://crypto.com/nft/marketplace "https\://crypto.com/nft/marketplace")), \[Ethereum Gas Fees Tracker]([https://crypto.com/defi/dashboard/gas-fees](https://crypto.com/defi/dashboard/gas-fees "https\://crypto.com/defi/dashboard/gas-fees")), and many other services.
+Its crypto ecosystem consists of the [Crypto.com App,](https://crypto.com/app) [Crypto.com Exchange](https://crypto.com/exchange), [Crypto.com DeFi Wallet](https://crypto.com/defi-wallet), [DeFi Swap](https://crypto.com/defi/swap), [Crypto.com Visa Cards,](https://crypto.com/cards) [Crypto Earn,](https://crypto.com/defi-wallet#earn) [Crypto Credit](https://crypto.com/credit), [Price Page](https://crypto.com/price/), [NFT marketplace](https://crypto.com/nft/marketplace), [Ethereum Gas Fees Tracker](https://crypto.com/defi/dashboard/gas-fees), and many other services.
 Crypto.com works with regulatory institutions all over the globe, and aims to bring you the most convenient way to buy, sell, trade, and spend cryptocurrencies.
 The Crypto.com App allows users to buy over 100 top cryptocurrencies at true cost, to earn high interest on their crypto, to manage their Crypto.com Visa Card, and to easily make crypto payments, along with many other rewarding features.
 The company’s Crypto.com DeFi Wallet is non-custodial, so users can have full control of their private keys.

 Crypto.com is a highly secure and regulated crypto platform with numerous security certifications and assessments awarded by top security auditors.
 Crypto.com has obtained the following certificates: